payshares-legacy/payshares-core/docs/fuzzing.md

-  - Make startup-modes at different points in the process: instantiate an application and feed it transactions to run directly, not full `StellarMessage`s.
+  - Make startup-modes at different points in the process: instantiate an application and feed it transactions to run directly, not full `PaysharesMessage`s.
 Let the fuzzer generte bucket ledger entries, and try to apply them to the database as one would during catchup.
 This sort of thing.

   - Add a mode -- with a giant red flashing TESTING_ONLY light on it -- that makes crypto signatures always pass.
-A lot of bad fuzzer-input will be caught and rejected by mismatched Ed25519 signatures; this is not ideal, as an attacker who figures out how to break `stellar-core` will be able to sign their bad input to make it past that check.
+A lot of bad fuzzer-input will be caught and rejected by mismatched Ed25519 signatures; this is not ideal, as an attacker who figures out how to break `payshares-core` will be able to sign their bad input to make it past that check.
 So we should omit it in at least some, if not all, fuzzing modes.